samikshakalra02/Arzi/README.md

 ## 🙏 Acknowledgements

-Built to make Indian public law — RTI filings, legal notices, and statutory compliance — more accessible to everyday citizens.
+Built during the **Automate India Hackathon** at **Microsoft Office, Noida**, with the goal of making Indian public law — RTI filings, legal notices, and statutory compliance — more accessible to everyday citizens.